-- Oracle Database Advanced Application Developer's Guide, in the Oracle Database documentation library - Oracle Fusion Middleware Administrator's Guide for Oracle HTTP Server - Oracle Fusion Middleware Administrator's Guide
+- Oracle Database Advanced Application Developer's Guide - Oracle Fusion Middleware Administrator's Guide for Oracle HTTP Server - Oracle Fusion Middleware Administrator's Guide

 Conventions

 The following text conventions are used in this document:

 Convention Meaning boldface Boldface type indicates graphical user interface elements associated with an action, or terms defined in text or the glossary. italic Italic type indicates book titles, emphasis, or placeholder variables for which you supply particular values. monospace Monospace type indicates commands within a paragraph, URLs, code in examples, text that appears on the screen, or text that you enter.